Sharp decay estimates and numerical analysis for weakly coupled systems of two subdiffusion equations: Acknowledgments

+The authors thank the anonymous referees for valuable comments.
 The first author thanks the National Natural Science Foundation of China (12271277), and Ningbo Youth Leading Talent Project (2024QL045).
 The second author is supported by JSPS KAKENHI Grant Numbers JP22K13954, JP23KK0049 and Guangdong Basic and Applied Basic Research Foundation (No.\!
 2025A1515012248).
-This work is partially supported by the Open Research Fund of Key Laboratory of Nonlinear Analysis \& Applications (Central China Normal University), Ministry of Education, China.